-All Organic Mama products come with a lifetime guarantee.
+All Chews Life products come with a lifetime guarantee.
 If anything breaks, Shannon will fix or replace it because she’s just that awesome.

 How do you introduce the Rosary into your family rhythm?
 I’d love to hear your suggestions in the comments!
-(And don’t forget about your code for free shipping from Organic Mama: CARROTS.
+(And don’t forget about your code for 10% off from Chews Life: CARROTS.
 Shannon’s gorgeous items would make great Christmas gifties for children, godchildren, and sweet Rosary-prayin’ ladies in your life.)

-Disclosure: This post is sponsored by Organic Mama.
+Disclosure: This post is sponsored by Chews Life.
 Reviews items were complimentary and links are affiliate links.
 I will receive a small percentage of any purchases you make through these links, so thank you for supporting Carrots!